 This section provides information on how to use Dojo's model execution CLI.
 This tool enables users to execute Dojo models locally via Docker.

-This tool enables users to upload and search through large numbers of PDF documents.
+This tool enables users to upload and search through large numbers of documents.
+Once documents are in the system, they can also be queried in plain language with the AI Assistant.

 This section provides an overview of how to interact with the Dojo API for model discovery, model execution, fetching model runs, and debugging models.